 At this restaurant, you’ll find southern comfort food, a great atmosphere, beautiful sunset views, and even a little beach area for the kids to play around on and see the turtles who swim up to say hello.

 Looking for some delicious homemade pastries and muffins for breakfast?
-Look no further than Sweet Gaga’s.
+You’ve got to head to Sweet Gaga’s.
 A word of warning: Your kids may eat the muffins in 10 seconds flat.

 More restaurants and waterfront locales can be found here!